-John Casada, M.D., Ph.D. serves as the university psychiatrist for the Student Health Services.
+John Casada, M.D., Ph.D. serves as the psychiatrist for the Medical and Counseling Care Center.
 A graduate of ACU, he received his medical degree and Ph.D. in biomedical sciences from the University of Texas Health Science Center in Houston.
 He is board certified in General Adult Psychiatry, and has over 10 years of experience providing pharmaco and psychotherapies to adolescents and adults.
 He has been an academic psychiatrist at the University of Texas Health Science Center in San Antonio, where he engaged in research, general medical and psychiatric education and clinical psychiatry before joining ACU in 2008.
 John has also served as a deacon for the professional counseling ministry at the Northside Church of Christ in San Antonio.

 Cara Flanders, MMFT, LPC, LMFT is a graduate of ACU’s AAMFT (American Association for Marriage and Family Therapy) approved Marriage and Family Therapy program.
 She is a Clinical Fellow of the AAMFT, an AAMFT-approved supervisor, and both a Licensed Professional Counselor and Supervisor, as well as a Licensed Marriage and Family Therapist and Supervisor in the state of Texas.
 Additionally, Cara serves as an adjunct faculty member for the Department of Marriage and Family Therapy.
 She specializes in family and relationship issues, depression, eating disorders, cross-cultural adjustment, care of missionaries, and has extensive experience counseling in non-Western contexts.